Wills vs Trusts for West Bloomfield, MI

 Before you can determine whether a will, trust, or both is right for your estate planning goals, you must understand the nature of the documents and how they protect you now and in the future.

 A will is a legal document outlining how your assets should be distributed upon death.
-It also allows you to designate guardians for minor children, name an executor to manage the estate, and address other important matters.
+It also allows you to designate guardians for minor children, name an executor to manage the estate and address other important matters.
 A will only take effect upon your death.

 A will’s instructions are subject to probate court approval and may be challenged by disgruntled heirs if all the details are not communicated upfront.
 We can help you understand how to make the most of your will documents to ensure your wishes are respected.